-Seven years ago I gave up Google, and while my focus was leaving Google I also think it is worth your while to stay diversified.
+Seven years ago, I gave up Google, and while my focus was leaving Google, I also think it is worth your while to stay diversified.
 Try unrelated services, look for privacy and host it yourself if you are able.
-I currently recommend the following services and software.
+At the time of writing, I currently recommend the following services and software.

 - Tiny Tiny RSS - My feed reader, I have used this software since 2013.

 - Syncthing - Decentralized storage, synchronize files between two or more computers.
-I also used Ubuntu One cloud storage, which shutdown and Spider Oak which worked very well.
-I have been using Syncthing for a couple years.
-Software is open source, free and available on GitHub.
+I also used Ubuntu One cloud storage, which shut down, and Spider Oak which worked very well.
+I have been using Syncthing for a couple of years.
+Software is open-source, accessible, and available on GitHub.

-- Firefox - Absolute amazing browser, I dumped Chrome in 2013 and see no reason why anyone would use Chrome.
-I occasionally use Safari, which has some nice privacy features that make fingerprinting more difficult.
+- Firefox - A fantastic browser; I dumped Chrome in 2013 and see no reason anyone would use Chrome.
+I occasionally use Safari, which has excellent privacy features that make fingerprinting more difficult.

-- DuckDuckGo - This search engine has improved so much since 2013.
-I used a handful of others through the years but our household default is now DuckDuckgo.
+- DuckDuckGo - This search engine has improved since 2013.
+I used a handful of others through the years, but our household default is now DuckDuckgo.

 - Keybase - Secure groups, files and chat.

 These are just some of the software and services I used to become free of Google.
-DeGoogle has a huge list of alternatives for search, email, cloud storage and more.
-Part of being Google free is keeping their hardware out of your life as well.
-I have Linux, FreeBSD and Apple devices and a single Windows computer that is only used for gaming.
+DeGoogle has many alternatives for search, email, cloud storage, and more.
+Part of being Google free is keeping their hardware out of your life.
+I have Linux, FreeBSD, and Apple devices and a single Windows computer only used for gaming.